 This term was first used by a COVID-19 patient in Italy named Elisa Perego.
 She used this as a hashtag on social media after her COVID-19 infection in May 2020.
 She described experiencing continuous COVID-19 symptoms even after her recovery.

-Long COVID is also called Long Haulers or Post COVID syndrome.
+This also called Long Haulers or Post COVID syndrome.

 According to ONS (The Office for National Statistics) in the UK, people who develop Long COVID are not linked to how severe their COVID-19 infection was.
 Their study shows that less than 10% were hospitalized while some were asymptomatic.
 Long COVID affects all age ranges, even children despite, patients being physically fit and healthy.